alexnsaba/elevator-challenge/README.md

  - Showing the statuses of all elevators
  - Showing the status of the individual elevator
  - Calling an elevator to a certain floor
- - Setting the number of people waiting of a floor
+ - Setting the number of people waiting on a floor
  - Showing all floors

 ## Prerequisites